 - Entertainment.
 Does your VPN allow torrenting?
 Is it effective against geo-blocking, allowing access to Netflix and other streaming platforms?

 - Ease of use and customer support.
 Is the Mac app user-friendly?
 Does your provider offer 24/7 live support?

 - Price.
-Last but not least, the VPN should offer enough bang-for-the-buck and solid money-back guarantee.
+Last but not least, the VPN should offer enough bang-for-the-buck and a solid money-back guarantee.
 A free trial is a bonus have too.

 No time to read?
 Here are our best VPNs:

 NordVPN has a wealth of strong security features (AES-256 encryption, two types of kill switch, leak protection, Double VPN, Onion over VPN) and one of the largest networks in the world, consisting of 5400+ servers in 59 countries.
 All this and more is available for a fee of $3.49 per month billed every 3 years, that you can also pay with cryptocurrencies.

 Moreover, it is capable as a shield against government agencies looking for copyright infringements to punish, so you can torrent to your heart’s content, especially when NordVPN offers a free SOCKS5 proxy.

 Mac users tend to have more devices than Windows users.
 As such, NordVPN is also a good choice because one subscription gives 6 simultaneous connections.

 The only real criticism of NordVPN for Mac is the lack of a router app.

 - Impenetrable encryption